 Since this pattern is used when the consumer needs the results of a potentially slow operation, it’s possible for the operation to take far longer than it needs to if the Background Jobs aren’t managed properly.
 A simple example would be an operation that takes 5 seconds to complete.
 If 20 requests are made at the same time, but only one Background Job is being processed at a time, it means that at least one request will take 5 × 20 = 100 seconds to complete!

 As such, you’ll need to make sure your capacity to process Background Jobs is sufficient to meet whatever SLA you want your Service to deliver to Consumers.

-- Background Job - coming soon
+- Background Job

 - Idempotency Key - coming soon